-At the IBD Program, we embrace nutritional therapies and help families decide whether this type of treatment is right for their child and how to use it.
-The program team can give you details and resources about the options.
-We work with you to decide the best ways to track your child’s progress and tell whether the therapy is working for them.
+At the IBD Center, we embrace nutritional therapies and help families decide whether this type of treatment is right for their child and how to use it.
+The center team can give you details and resources about the options.
+We work with you to decide the best ways to track your child's progress and tell whether the therapy is working for them.

 There may be rare times when your child needs to rest their bowel (intestine).
 This means eating either only certain foods or, in some cases, taking nothing by mouth.
 Resting the bowel gives it a chance to heal.
 Instead of eating by mouth, your child may be fed through:

 - A nasogastric (NG) tube, which goes through the nose into the stomach

 - Rarely, a gastrostomy tube, which goes directly into the stomach through an opening made in the wall of the belly

 - Very rarely, an IV (intravenous) line, which goes into a vein

 - They have serious inflammation that doesn't get better with medicines and nutritional support.